Lynne Rienner Publishers Logo

 Kay Lawson and Peter H. Merkl, editors

 Have parties, and party systems, come back to life in the twenty-first century?
 Are they capable of playing their roles in ways that will foster rather than betray the public interest?
 These are among the questions explored in When Parties Prosper, a richly comparative, up-to-date, and accessible study of political parties in power in Europe, Asia, and the Americas.
-Each country study in More >
+Each country study in the book More >

 When Parties Prosper: The Uses of Electoral Success